-- Monitoring will take place to ensure that the bullying is not repeated. - Other children will see that bullying is not acceptable and not tolerated at Parsons Green Prep.
+- If possible the children will be reconciled. - Monitoring will take place to ensure that the bullying is not repeated. - Other children will see that bullying is not acceptable and not tolerated at Parsons Green Prep.

 Additional strategies

 In conjunction with disciplinary sanctions, there are a range of other strategies that the school may use to combat bullying.
 These include: